NCH-BPC-Informatics/pedmatch-arch-docs/README.md

   o	Path reports will be included, but they may not be official.
 They will likely be de identified and sections cut and copied onto a document sent to us.
   o	Specimens should also come with a completed transmittal form and a site contact form.
 5)	BPC processing lab will receive the package.
-6)	BPC will accession specimens into STARS UAT4.
+6)	BPC will accession specimens into 'STARS_PedsMatch_Fit' test enviroment.
   o	Standard QC process should occur.
 7)	BPC processing lab will send the blood specimens to MGL for extraction via a MGL request.
 8)	BPC processing lab will send tumor blocks to CM to have slides cut via CM request.